The great investing myth (4): Dividends matter 💰

 No dividends ≠ No good

-Companies issue dividends when they have sufficient profits to cover operating expenses, debt payments and other obligations.
+Companies issue dividends when they have sufficient profits to cover operating expenses, debt payments and other business obligations.
 Consistent and increasing dividends are viewed positively as a sign of strength that the management is confident about future earnings growth.
 It makes the company more attractive to investors, which helps to drive the stock price higher.
 It creates a clientele effect as it will attract income investors.
-Dividends can be addictive.
+However, dividends can be addictive.
 Dividend cuts (when the companies are not doing well with poor cash flow) can easily cause their share prices to plummet.

 Many well-established companies paid dividends when they were in strong market leadership positions (General Electric, Ford, General Motors, Intel).
-However, despite their deteriorating competitiveness, they continue to pay dividends (albeit lower).
+Despite their deteriorating competitiveness, they continue to pay dividends (albeit lower).
 Some (such as BP as shown in the Exhibit below) are paying with future cash flow; believing they will get better.
 In other instances, some management continues to pay dividends because they are the business owners with sizable shareholding (not because of the financial ability of the companies).
 Over time, they were unable to sustain their dividend policy.
 The results can be:

 • A sliding share price and a declining dividend yield because of a poor-quality business